Karumi/Reddo/README.md

 ## Why?

-¯\\_(ツ)_/¯
+¯\\_(ツ)_/¯ we had some free time!

 ## Do you want to contribute?

 Be creative and feel free to add any useful feature/integration to the project, we can't wait to see your ideas!

 Keep in mind that your PRs must be validated in Travis-CI.
-Please, run a local build with `./gradlew checkstyle build` before submiting your code.
+Please, run a local build with `./gradlew build` before submiting your code.

 ## Acknowledgments